Lay bets are different to traditional types of bet and can often be a good way to boost your winnings on a wager.

 The way to do this is by first finding a bet that’s winning that you want to lay off.
 This works best when you’re down to the last game, make sure you have a note of the odds and your stake.

 Now you need to calculate how to lay it off, start by going to backlaybettingcalculator.com and open the calculator.
-Enter the details of your accumulators’ odds, stake and the lay odds for the final game.
+Enter the details of your accumulators’ odds, stake, and lay odds for the final game.
 Then hit calculate and it will tell you the exact lay stake.
 Remember to add the relevant commission level for your chosen betting exchange app.

 The amount locked in is almost always higher than the “cash-out” option from the bookies, just make sure you double-check the numbers so you’re getting the best profit.